-HRM 400 3 credits Legal Aspects of Human Resource Management
+HRM 400 - Legal Aspects of Human Resource Management (3)

 This course develops a comprehensive understanding of the legislative and administrative laws and judicial rulings affecting the human resources professional.
 Understanding employment law is the primary focus of this course.
-Prerequisite(s): HRM 311

-HRM 402 3 credits International Comparative Labor and Employment Relations
+HRM 402 - International Comparative Labor and Employment Relations (3)

 This course surveys the range of approaches to labor and employment relations in various developed and developing countries.
 The course will compare various aspects of employee relations (e.g. unionization, labor-management relations, government intervention, and adopted models of employee relations) and how they are adapting to the challenges presented through globalization and technological advancement.
-Prerequisite(s): HRM 350, HRM 400

-HRM 405 3 credits Compensation Administration
+HRM 405 - Compensation Administration (3)

 This course examines compensation and reward systems, including wage and salary administration, incentive plans, and employee benefit programs.
 The role of the human resources professional in developing and administering these programs is examined throughout the course.
-Prerequisite(s): HRM 311

-HRM 410 3 credits Training and Development
+HRM 410 - Training and Development (3)

 This course provides students with a practical approach to training employees in the business environment.
 Components of training design, including needs assessment, objectives, and evaluation are studied.
 Training presentation styles are also reviewed.
-Prerequisite(s): HRM 311
+Prerequisite: HRM 310.

-HRM 450 3 credits Strategic Human Capital Management
+HRM 450 - Strategic Human Capital Management (3)

 The field of Human Resources continues to evolve as the needs of organizations change in an era of globalization and increasing competitiveness.
 Human Resource professionals need to be proficient in their discipline and the business operations to assess the human capital needs and to achieve the human capital objectives necessary for the successful implementation of business goals.
 Additionally, Human Resource professionals need to be able to effectively articulate human capital needs utilizing business vocabulary to gain board and senior leadership support.
 This capstone course will help enhance the business acumen of Human Resources students so that they can effectively partner with various levels of an organization to further the human capital initiatives within an organization.
 Additionally, this course will examine the implications of globalization and knowledge management upon the field of Human Resources.

-Prerequisite(s): BAC 102, BBM 201, BBM 320, BLA 303, BMK 305, ECO 105, FIN 305, HRM 300, HRM 305, HRM 310, HRM 311, HRM 315, HRM 350, HRM 405, HRM 410 and MAT 308
+Prerequisite: HRM 400, FIN 305, BBM 320, HRM 405.

-Topics in Human Resource Management
+HRM 460 - Topics in Human Resource Management (3)

 This course is an intensive study of selected topics related to the field of human resource management.
-Emphasis is on indepth research in staffing, human resource development, or international human resource management, as selected by the instructor.
-Prerequisite(s): Advanced standing, permission of the instructor, and HRM 311
+Emphasis is on in-depth research in staffing, human resource development, or international human resource management, as selected by the instructor.

 The internship provides work experience, allowing the student to consolidate knowledge, apply skills, and organize a philosophical framework vital for success in the field of human resource management.
 Students must have a minimum of 60 credits and a minimum GPA of 2.5.
 Course is graded satisfactory/unsatisfactory.
-Prerequisite(s): HRM 311

 The internship provides work experience, allowing the student to consolidate knowledge, apply skills, and organize a philosophical framework vital for success in the field of human resource management.
 Students must have a minimum of 60 credits and a minimum GPA of 2.5.
 Course is graded satisfactory/unsatisfactory.
-Prerequisite(s): HRM 311

 The internship provides work experience, allowing the student to consolidate knowledge, apply skills, and organize a philosophical framework vital for success in the field of human resource management.
 Students must have a minimum of 60 credits and a minimum GPA of 2.5.
 Course is graded satisfactory/unsatisfactory.
-Prerequisite(s): HRM 311

 The internship provides work experience, allowing the student to consolidate knowledge, apply skills, and organize a philosophical framework vital for success in the field of human resource management.
 Students must have a minimum of 60 credits and a minimum GPA of 2.5.
 Course is graded satisfactory/unsatisfactory.
-Prerequisite(s): HRM 311